 Liquid Assets: The Serpent Staff can drain health from enemies and transfer it to the Cleric when used in close quarters.

-Long Song, Short Scene: One you hear during the ethereal travel.
+Long Song, Short Scene: One you hear during the ethereal travel loading screen.
 The fact it's recycled during the ending doesn't help, since it also plays here not for a really long time.
 The same thing happens with the song from the game's loading screen, though you do get to hear all of it in the ending.
+Still, the game loads so fast on modern computers that you'll be lucky to hear any music at all during game initialization or level transitions.

 Mighty Glacier: The larger golem enemies in Hexen II qualify.
 They're sluggish, but take nearly forever to kill.